-This year the WHO Regional Committee has to appoint or reappoint one member country to the TDR Joint Coordinating Board for a three-year term commencing 1 January 1984, as the term of office of the Government of Mexico will expire on 31 December 1983.
-Mexico was appointed for a three-year term by Resolution XII of the XXXII WHO Regional Committee meeting in 1980.
+This year the WHO Regional Committee has to appoint or reappoint one member country to the TDR Joint Coordinating Board for a three-year term commencing 1 January 1986, as the term of office of the Government of Argentina will expire on 31 December 1985.
+Argentina was selected for a three-year term (1983-1985) at the XXXIV WHO Regional Committee meeting in 1982.

-The Special Programme is a global program of international technical cooperation initiated by WHO and co-sponsored by UNDP and the World Bank, with the two interdependent objectives of developing improved tools for the control of tropical diseases and strengthening the research capability of the affected countries.
+The Special Program is a global program of international technical cooperation initiated by WHO and co-sponsored by UNDP and the World Bank, with the two interdependent objectives of developing improved mechanisms for the control of tropical diseases and strengthening the research capability of affected countries.

-Summaries of the scientific and technical basis of the Special Programme and the functions, composition and operation of the Joint Coordinating Board are attached as Annexes I and II.
+Summaries of the scientific and technical basis of the Special Program; the functions, composition and operation of the Joint Coordinating Board; Board membership as of 1 January 1986; and membership of countries in the Americas (1978-1988) by mode of selection, are attached as Annexes I, II, III, and IV.